After School Snack Program

 How can children benefit from the snack service?

 After School Snacks help ensure that children receive the nutrition they need to learn, play and grow.
 Organized, structured, and supervised programs that provide snacks allow children to think and behave better, and help them make the grade!

 In order for a site to participate, your school district must run the NSLP.
 Additionally the afterschool care program must provide children with regularly scheduled educational or enrichment activities in a supervised environment.
 Contact the School Nutrition office for further information regarding program eligibility.

 What type of snacks must be served in my program?

 In order to be reimbursed from USDA, the snacks must contain at least two different components of the following four: a serving of fluid milk; a serving of meat or meat alternate; a serving of vegetable(s) or fruit(s) or full strength vegetable or fruit juice; a serving of whole grain or enriched bread or cereal.
-The snack menu is set monthly by Food & Child Nutrition Services and is posted on our website.

 How do I apply for After School Snacks?

 2. Contact the School Nutrition Accounting Manager at Devanuel.Samuel@clevelandmetroschools.org or (216)838-0438.

 The School Nutrition staff will provide you with specific information on the reporting and recordkeeping requirements.
 You will need to maintain a roster or sign-in sheet for participating children.
 Additionally, you must record and report and sign for the total number of snacks you serve each day.
 You will also be required to maintain documentation of compliance with the meal pattern.